Mss-pri17/Healthcare-Facility-Triage-Application/README.md

 # General Healthcare Facility Pre-Triage Application

+The key points about this module are:
+✒ It creates a lineup of patients and issues tickets for them as they arrive at the healthcare facility, categorizing them as either contagion or triage patients.
+✒The module is instantiated by loading a data file containing records of patients already in the lineup, allowing it to resume from the previous state.
+✒When the module exits, it saves all patient information to a data file, enabling the application to restart in the same state as the last execution by loading this file.

+The purpose of creating this Pre-Triage module is to manage the intake and queuing of patients arriving at the healthcare facility in an organized and efficient manner.
+By issuing tickets and categorizing patients, it helps streamline the process of admitting them to the appropriate care centers (contagion test center or triage center).
+The stateful nature of the module, with the ability to save and load patient data, allows for continuity and seamless operation even after the application is restarted.

 # Learnings and Skill Development
 Working on the "General Healthcare Facility Pre-Triage Application" project has been a valuable learning experience for me.
 As I transitioned from C to C++, I gained a deeper understanding of object-oriented programming (OOP) concepts and how they